gb160/gb160.github.io/installation_flysign.md

 * Enter your .p12 password (or leave blank for 123456)
 * Click/tap on the 'sign app' button

+Or

-Or if you have your own .p12/.mobileprovision files...
+if you have your own .p12/.mobileprovision files...
 * Go to: [FlySign](https://flysign.ddns.net)
 * Click/tap on 'signing'
 * Select your '.mobileprovision' and '.p12' files.
 * Enter your .p12 password
 * Click/tap on the 'sign app' button

-Then:

 * If you are using your iPhone/iPad just agree to the install prompt that appears and Mod DJI Fly will install to your homescreen, installation can take a few minutes so be patient.

-OR

 * If you are using Mac/PC after a few seconds a QR Code will appear on the screen
 * * Then just open the camera on your iDevice and let it focus on the QR Code, then select 'open in iTunes' and agree to the install prompt.